bregman-arie/devops-exercises/README.md

 <details>
 <summary>What CI/CD best practices are you familiar with?
 Or what do you consider as CI/CD best practice?</summary><br><b>

-* Automated process of building, testing and deploying software
-* Commit and test often
+* Commit and test often.
-* Testing/Staging environment should be a clone of production environment
+* Testing/Staging environment should be a clone of production environment.
+* Clean up your environments (e.g. your CI/CD pipelines may create a lot of resources.
+They should also take care of cleaning up everything they create)
+* The CI/CD pipelines should provide the same results when executed locally or remotely
+* Treat CI/CD as another application in your organization.
+Not as a glue code.
+* On demand environments instead of pre-allocated resources for CI/CD purposes
+* Stages/Steps/Tasks of pipelines should be shared between applications or microservices (don't re-invent common tasks like "cloning a project")
 </b></details>

 <details>